jen-taylor-shopify/JavaScript-fundamentals/scope-lexical-context-and-closures.md

 foo.doSomething(); // cool
 foo.doAnother(); // 1 !
 2 !
 3
 ```
+- This is an example of three functions sharing the ame lexical environment.
 - `CoolModule` **is a function**
 	- that it must be invoked to create a module instance
 	- Without the execution of the outer function, the creation of the inner scope and the closures would not occur.